 The aim of the IP Bioinformatics platform, composed of the CIB, the HUB, the IGDA and bioinformaticians embedded in the IP units, is to provide a quality service for the entire campus and the institutes in the International Network, and to generate greater international visibility for the methods, software, and servers developed at Institut Pasteur.

-4) Center for Innovation and Technological Research (CITECH)
+4) Center for Technological Resources and Research (C2RT)

 The Institut Pasteur International Network (also known as the RIIP for Réseau International des Instituts Pasteur)